schoeberl/chisel-examples/README.md

 This collection will be moved to the latest version of Chisel, Chisel 3.
 I will collect notes in [TowardsChisel3](TowardsChisel3.md)

+The blinking LED (in hello-world) has been ported to Chisel 3.
+The other examples are still in Chisel 2.

 # Getting the Examples

     $ git clone https://github.com/schoeberl/chisel-examples.git